meltano/meltano/docs/src/docs/fundamentals.md

 ### Column

 A `Column` relates directly to a column in a table of a database.
-This relieves us for a SQL field since we will have `column definitions`.
 Some limitations of this are that it will be limited to column only and no custom SQL.

 ## Dashboard